 The Nevada Supreme Court calls its changes to the 2019 Nevada Rules of Civil Procedure (“NRCP”) “exhaustive.”
 Although the changes do not take effect until March 1, 2019, since they are so comprehensive, a complete read would be advisable for all practitioners.
-The amended rules (with the committee’s explanatory notes) are available in a downloadable Word document here; a red-lined PDF version can be found here.
+The amended rules (with the committee’s explanatory notes) are available in this post; a red-lined PDF version can be found here.
 The amendments largely bring our rules into alignment with the Federal Rules of Civil Procedure (“FRCP”), while retaining some Nevada-centric practices.
 Those familiar with the FRCP may find the version of NRCP red-lined against FRCP a most helpful document.
 The changes are too many to summarize here, but I have noted some which may impact civil practice the most regularly.
 They are presented in numerical order.
 For a table of the new deadlines and due dates, see here.

 Rule 4.1 Waiver of Service: